laurie8925/Aperture/README.md

 ### Features

 - Personalized user experience by having user accounts
-- Randomized daily prompt for users to reflect on their day
+- Daily prompts fetched from a list based on date
 - Daily prompt are answered with one photo! (with the option to add note)
 - Display most recent entries on Home Page